-Hospitality cover letters reiterates customer programs that the manager has helped develop and implement.
+Hospitality cover letters reiterate customer programs that the manager has helped develop and implement.
 Highlighting your involvement with profit increases and cost reductions will help you get noticed.

-So, writing your cover letter so it puts emphasis on these two key skills could go a long way to relfecting you as an ideal candidate.
+So, writing your cover letter so it puts emphasis on these two key skills could go a long way to reflecting you as an ideal candidate.

 Don’t overlook the job advertisement.
 It’s a treasure trove of information to help personalize your letters.
 Write your letter so it focuses on each job requirement outlined by the hiring manager.

 City, State Zip

 I’m a 15-year restaurant veteran, starting in fast food and I progressed into my current fine-dining job at Coco’s Restaurant in Dayton.

 I started my hospitality career by working as a dishwasher and bussing tables.
 After a couple of years, I transitioned into a server and took additional shifts as a host on the weekends.

 Currently, I oversee many management responsibilities that you might expect, including:

 Staff Hiring & Training — Guest Experience Goals — Labor Management — F&B and Labor Cost Controls — Food Quality & Safety — Waitstaff Evaluations — Site Cleanliness — Restaurant Policy & Procedures